hectorcorrea/webdev-nutshell/tutorial.md

 Then look at the code of `hello_again.rb`, what do you think this one does?
 Run it via `ruby hello_again.rb` to find out.

-If you are new to Ruby the [Ruby in Twenty Minutes](https://www.ruby-lang.org/en/documentation/quickstart/) guide might be a good place for you to start and learn a little it about the language.
+If you are new to Ruby the [Ruby user's guide](https://ruby-doc.org/docs/ruby-doc-bundle/UsersGuide/rg/index.html) might be a good place for you to start and learn a little it about the language.

 ## Server-side code with Ruby